-Development and Uses (Continue) The use of the land The purposes for The purposes for which any Scale and Intensity of use and any such buildings which the land and further development of any such buildings or or improvements as at the land will be permitted, that date improvements will be whether under lease or permitted to be used licence or otherwise Clause 36 (3A) (a) (ii) Clause 36 (3A) (b) (ii) Clause 36 (3A) (b) (i) Clause 36 (3A) (b) (iii) Sportsgrounds Organised sports, Continue use for: Development for the purpose Refer to Meadowbank Park Masterplan competitions and of conducting, promoting Organised Sports and Sports Field Organised sports, training and facilitating organised and competitions and Lighting: 7am-11pm 7 days per week unstructured sport, recreation Unstructured training as per Council's assessment of Casual, and training recreation, sports and Pre-Season, Seasonal and/or School Unstructured fitness activities Provide amenities to facilitate Use Application form and in accordance recreation, sports and safety, use and enjoyment of with Allocation Policy and Development fitness activities Sport training sports, such as sport amenity Application for sport field/court lighting. building, sports centre, Change room, canteen, Sport training Skate Park and Skate Park Lighting: meeting rooms, staff areas shower and toilet Sunrise- 8pm Monday to Saturday and and lighting Change room, canteen, facilities sunrise- 7pm Sunday (subject to regular shower and toilet review by Council). facilities Ancillary areas Amenities building: as per Council's Ancillary areas Community events operational requirements and/or user group requirements.
-Community events Multi-purpose sports courts (including informal basketball): Sunrise- 8pm Monday to Saturday and sunrise-7pm Sunday (subject to regular review by Council).
+The use of the land and any such buildings or improvements as at that date The purposes for which the land and any such buildings or improvements will be permitted to be used The purposes for which any further development of the land will be permitted, whether under lease or licence or otherwise Scale and Intensity of use Clause 36 (3A) (a) (ii) Clause 36 (3A) (b) (i) Clause 36 (3A) (b) (ii) Clause 36 (3A) (b) (iii) Sportsgrounds Organised sports, competitions and training Unstructured recreation, sports and fitness activities Sport training Change room, canteen, shower and toilet facilities Ancillary areas Community events Continue use for: Organised sports, competitions and training Unstructured recreation, sports and fitness activities Sport training Change room, canteen, shower and toilet facilities Ancillary areas Community events Development for the purpose of conducting, promoting and facilitating organised and unstructured sport, recreation and training Provide amenities to facilitate safety, use and enjoyment of sports, such as sport amenity building, sports centre, meeting rooms, staff areas and lighting Refer to Meadowbank Park Masterplan Organised Sports and Sports Field Lighting: 7am- 11pm 7 days per week as per Council's assessment of Casual, Pre-Season, Seasonal and/or School Use Application form and in accordance with Allocation Policy and Development Application for sport field/court lighting.
+Skate Park and Skate Park Lighting: Sunrise- 8pm Monday to Saturday and sunrise- 7pm Sunday (subject to regular review by Council).
+Amenities building: as per Council's operational requirements and/or user group requirements.
+Multi-purpose sports courts (including informal basketball): Sunrise- 8pm Monday to Saturday and sunrise- 7pm Sunday (subject to regular review by Council).
 Formal car parks (Adelaide St and Andrew St): gates unlocked 30 minutes before first booking and locked 30 minutes after last book or as per Council's operational requirements.
 Community Events and Event Lighting: as per Council's assessment of the Major Event Application form and Development Application (if required).
-Personal Training: 6am-11pm 7 days per week and as per Council's assessment of Application for Personal Training, no conflicts with sporting user groups and in designated area.
+Personal Training: 6am- 11pm 7 days per week and as per Council's assessment of Application for Personal Training, no conflicts with sporting user groups and in designated area.
 Public Toilets: Sunrise to sunset or as per Council's operational requirements.
 Path lighting: As per Lighting Policy.
 Dog Off Leash Area: Permitted in designated area at designated time as per park signage and Council's website.
+1 ı ı